 Undergraduate students commonly need to participate in fieldwork as they prepare for entry-level careers or advanced learning opportunities.
 After approximately four years, this program may lead to a Bachelor of Arts or Bachelor of Science in Social Work; another option is the professional Bachelor of Social Work option.
-Some common course lessons include:

 Master's Degree in Social Work

 At the master's degree level, schools award Master of Arts, Master of Science and professional Master of Social Work degrees.
 Individuals can choose to concentrate their studies in areas such as clinical social work practice, social administration or policy practice.
 Students receive hands-on field education in addition to completing both core and specialized courses.
-Examples of subject areas are:

 Ph.D. in Social Work